TranMaiAn/TranMaiAn/README.md

 ## Hii!
 Have a good day there! 👋

 I'm **Ann**, a passionate developer from **Vietnam**.
-I've always loved coding, even from a young age, which turned into my hobby over time.
+I've always loved coding, which turned into my hobby over time.
 I'd love for us to connect and explore the world of technology together!

 ## About Me 🎀

-My journey in programming began with a strong interest in web development and software engineering.
-I enjoy working on innovative projects, continuously learning new technologies and getting to meet new people on the way.
+My journey in programming began with my strong interest in web development and software engineering from a young age.
+I enjoy working on challenging projects, learning new technologies and getting to meet new people on the way.
 If you're curious about my work, feel free to explore my repositories!

 ## Skills & Technologies 💻📚